jbettenh/groundhog/README.md

 ### tests - Pytest Tests

-A command to run all the tests, create a report as well as show the lines which are not yet covered is:
+The command to run all the tests, create a report as well as show the lines which are not yet covered is:

 ```
 pytest --setup-show --cov=groundhog --cov-report term-missing